The brightest sip in your

 Water bottles are identity statements.
 Hydration is emotional and aesthetic.

-8/10 people we interviewed said they’d add a Crystal Light packet to their bottle.
+8/10 people we interviewed on the street said they’d add a Crystal Light packet to their bottle.

 Crystal Light isn’t competing with flavored drinks.